MarshallGarey/slurm-multicluster-dev/README.md

     # Now cd to the current directory to force the custom cd function to happen
     # when a new shell is created.
     cd .

-You could also use this as an alternative to direnv and .envrc.